ABHISHEKROGERS19/simon-say-game/README.md

 # simon-say-game
-it is an intresting game
+it is an intresting game.